-Prior to earning a Doctorate from Harvard Business School in 2002, George gained more than thirteen years of experience in product development and technology management.
-He regularly speaks and conducts workshops for executive audiences around the world.
+Prior to joining the MIT Sloan School of Management in 2002, George earned a doctorate from Harvard Business School, and gained more than thirteen years of experience in product development and technology management roles.
+He regularly conducts keynote presentations and senior executive workshops with companies around the world.

 Essential IT for Non-IT Executives